 By endowing a chair or professorship, you're creating an everlasting investment in future faculty members.
 Donors name the endowed fund, and the name is reflected when the honor is bestowed upon faculty members.
 When the chair or professorship is awarded, the university uses interest earned on the endowment in order to ensure the donor's legacy.

-LAS faculty by the numbers
+About LAS faculty

 Each year, the college actively works to retain about 40 faculty members who have offers elsewhere